beingfluid/IntegrateNow/Chapter4_ImplementingOurFirstIntegration.md

 - Click **Save**.
   ![vnd9](./images/vnd9.png)

-&nbsp;&nbsp;&nbsp;&nbsp;If we did everything correctly, we should have and additional contact type now named "API":
+&nbsp;&nbsp;&nbsp;&nbsp;If we did everything correctly, we should have and additional On hold reason choice as "Awaiting Company A Validation":
 ![vnd10](./images/vnd10.png)